 On 19 March 2014, people living in Amsterdam have the opportunity to vote for a new City Council.
 The members of the City Council select the city’s Alderpersons who, together with the Mayor, form the College.
 The College of Mayor and Alderpersons governs the city and is accountable to the City Council.

 All registered residents of Amsterdam aged 18 and above who are nationals of European Union (EU) countries are allowed to vote in the City Council elections.
 In addition, registered residents who are nationals of countries outside of the EU may now vote if they have legally resided in the Netherlands for a consecutive period of at least five years.*

-The elections on 19 March 2014 were not only for the City Council; residents of Amsterdam were also able to vote for committee members for their city districts.
-An extension of the College and the Council, each District Committee in turn selected an executive board consisting of three members.
-In addition to Amsterdam residents who are EU nationals, residents who are nationals of non-EU countries were now also allowed to vote if they have legally resided in the Netherlands for a consecutive period of at least three years.*
+The elections on 19 March are not only for the City Council; residents of Amsterdam will also be able to vote for committee members for their city districts.
+An extension of the College and the Council, each District Committee will in turn select an executive board consisting of three members.
+In addition to Amsterdam residents who are EU nationals, residents who are nationals of non-EU countries will now also be allowed to vote if they have legally resided in the Netherlands for a consecutive period of at least three years.*

 The College and Council determine which tasks they transfer to the District Committees.
 The City District Offices will retain their function as a port of call for citizens and companies in the city, dealing with a range of matters including issuing passports and granting permits.

 A copy of the Verkiezingskrant (Election Newspaper) will be delivered to your house early in March, containing information about the elections, where you can vote and what you have to take with you.
 This information will also be available on the Amsterdam.nl website (in Dutch).